-Egypt to vaccinate after polio found in sewer (Update)January 24th, 2013 by Mariam Rizk in Diseases, Conditions, Syndromes /
+Egypt to vaccinate after polio found in sewer (Update)January 24, 2013 by Mariam Rizk in Medicine & Health / Diseases, Conditions, Syndromes

 Egypt will carry out a vaccination campaign for children in parts of Cairo after polio was recently found in the capital's sewage, believed to have been brought to the country from Pakistan, a Health Ministry official said Thursday.